Christianity in China: Religious venues and practice

-As of 2012 in China Catholicism has 6,300 churches, 116 active dioceses of which 97 under the Catholic Patriotic Church, 74 Chinese Patriotic bishops and 40 Roman Catholic unofficial bishops, 2,150 Chinese Patriotic priests and 1,500 Roman Catholic priests, 22 major and minor Chinese Patriotic seminaries and 10 Roman Catholic unofficial seminaries.
+As of 2012 in China Catholicism has 6,300 churches, 116 active dioceses of which 97 under the Catholic Patriotic Church, 74 Chinese Patriotic bishops and 40 Catholic unofficial bishops, 2,150 Chinese Patriotic priests and 1,500 Catholic priests, 22 major and minor Chinese Patriotic seminaries and 10 Catholic unofficial seminaries.
 In the same year, there are 53,000 Three-Self churches and meeting places and 21 Three-Self theological seminaries.

 In 2010, The Church of Jesus Christ of Latter-day Saints in China revealed its on-going efforts to negotiate with authorities to regularize its activities in the country.
 The church has had expatriate members worshiping in China for a few decades previous to this, but with restrictions.
 On March 31, 2020, during its general conference, the church announced its intent to build a temple in Shanghai as a "modest multipurpose meetinghouse."
-When it opens it will operate by appointment only for Chinese members, excluding tourists.
+However, the Shanghai Municipal Ethnic and Religious Affairs Bureau said twice it knew nothing about these plans to build a temple, remarking that these plans were "wishful thinking, not based in reality."
+In 2024, an article from the Church showed that the Shanghai location had been omitted from the list of temples Church President Russell M. Nelson had announced.

+Other movements

+The Sino-Christian theology movement promotes a contextual-historicist approach to Christianity in China.
+This movement was strongly influenced by the 1990s writings of Liu Xiaofeng.

+Cultural Christians in China include intellectuals who participate in the study of Christian culture and its application to China but who do not have specific church associations.